Biden joins Michigan picket line to show support for striking autoworkers

 US president’s address to union members comes a day before Trump is also set to visit the state and speak to workers.

-President Joe Biden has visited striking autoworkers in Michigan, who walked off the job nearly two weeks ago in the first job stoppage to affect all three major car manufacturers in the United States.
+President Joe Biden has joined a picket line alongside striking autoworkers in Michigan, who walked off the job nearly two weeks ago in the first job stoppage to affect all three major car manufacturers in the United States.

 Flanked by workers and speaking on a bullhorn outside an auto plant west of Detroit, Biden called for a “significant raise” for the employees.
+He is believed to be the first sitting president in recent history to join a picket line.

 Keep readinglist of 3 items